-10. General
+11. General

-Wherever the words "he", "him", "his", occur in the regulations, they include "she", "her", "hers".

-.The academic regulation should be read as a whole for the purpose of any interpretation.

-.In the case of any doubt or ambiguity in the interpretation of the above rules, the decision of the Academic Council is final.

-.The college may change or amend the academic regulations or syllabi at any time and the changes or amendments made shall be applicable to all the students with effect from the dates notified by the college.
+- 11.1.
+Wherever the words "he", "him", "his", occur in the regulations, they include "she", "her", "hers". - 11.2.
+The academic regulation should be read as a whole for the purpose of any interpretation. - 11.3.
+In case of any doubt or ambiguity in the interpretation of the above rules, the decision of the Academic Council is final. - 11.4.
+The college may change or amend the academic regulations or syllabi at any time and the changes or amendments made shall be applicable to all the students with effect from the dates notified by the college.

-MALPRACTICES RULES

-DISCIPLINARY ACTION FOR IMPROPER CONDUCT IN EXAMINATIONS
+MALPRACTICES RULES DISCIPLINARY ACTION FOR IMPROPER CONDUCT IN EXAMINATIONS

-Nature of Malpractices/ Improper conduct Punishment 1.(a) Possesses or keeps accessible in examination hall, any paper, note book, programmable calculators, Cell phones, pager, palm computers or any other form of material concerned with or related to the subject of the examination (theory or practical) in which he is appearing but has not made use of (material shall include any marks on the body of the candidate which can be used as an aid in the subject of the examination) Expulsion from the examination hall and cancellation of the performance in that subject only. (b) Gives assistance or guidance or receives it from any other candidate orally or by any other body language methods or communicates through cell phones with any candidate or persons in or outside the exam hall in respect of any matter.
+Nature of Malpractices/ Punishment Improper conduct 1.(a) Possesses or keeps accessible in examination hall, any paper, note book, programmable calculators, Cell phones, pager, palm computers or any other form of material concerned with or related to the subject of the examination (theory or practical) in which he is appearing but has not made use of (material shall include any marks on the body of the candidate which can be used as an aid in the subject of the examination) Expulsion from the examination hall and cancellation of the performance in that subject only. (b) Gives assistance or guidance or receives it from any other candidate orally or by any other body language methods or communicates through cell phones with any candidate or persons in or outside the exam hall in respect of any matter.
 Expulsion from the examination hall and cancellation of the performance in that subject only of all the candidates involved.
 In case of an outsider, he will be handed over to the police and a case is registered against him.
 2. Has copied in the examination hall from any paper, book, programmable calculators, palm computers or any other form of material relevant to the subject of the examination (theory or practical) in which the candidate is appearing.
-Expulsion from the examination hall and cancellation of the performance in that subject and all other subjects the candidate has already appeared including practical examinations and project work and shall not be permitted to appear for the remaining examinations of the subjects of that Semester/year.
+Expulsion from the examination hall and cancellation of the performance in that subject and all other Courses the candidate has already appeared including practical examinations and project work and shall not be permitted to appear for the remaining examinations of the Courses of that Semester/year.
 The Hall Ticket of the candidate is to be cancelled.
 3. Impersonates any other candidate in connection with the examination.
-The candidate who has impersonated shall be expelled from examination hall.
-The candidate is also debarred and forfeits the seat.
-The performance of the original candidate Who has been impersonated, shall be cancelled in all the subjects of the examination (including
+The candidate who has impersonated shan be experied from examination nan.
+The candidate is also debarred and fortens the seat.
+The performance of the original candidate who has been